• Skip to primary navigation

 • , 11:00

-This small roundtable brought together a select group of participants for a discussion with Elliot Gerson, Executive Vice President, Policy Programs and International Partners at The Aspen Institute, and Professor Jacob Hacker, Stanely B. Resor Professor of Political Science, Co-Director of the Ludwig Program in Public Sector Leadership at Yale Law School, and American Academy in Berlin American Political Economy Fellow.
-Elliot Gerson oversees Aspen’s wide-ranging policy programs, which convene leaders and experts across sectors to foster problem-solving dialogue on domestic and foreign policy, civic life, the arts, business, science, and community impact.
+This roundtable brought together a select group of participants for an in-depth discussion with Elliot Gerson, Executive Vice President for Policy Programs and International Partners at The Aspen Institute, and Professor Jacob Hacker, Stanley B. Resor Professor of Political Science at Yale University, Co-Director of the Ludwig Program in Public Sector Leadership at Yale Law School, and American Political Economy Fellow at the American Academy in Berlin.

 Contact